This post may contain affiliate links. Click here to read my affiliate policy.

-There are several links to skin care websites in the color psychology section above.
+There are several links to well-known skin care websites in the color psychology section above.

-Take the time to click around and see what would fit with your avatar (and ask yourself what the company has done to give you that impression).
+Take the time to click around and see what color palettes and schemes would fit with your avatar (and ask yourself what the company has done with their use of color to give you that impression).

 Resource 2: Check out some color palette generator websites for ideas:

 After you have a large number of links and ideas saved, look at all of them together.

 Is there a certain color or theme that pops up over and over again?